DCS-210/project-lizakemuntopatrick/proposal/proposal.md

 ![](proposal_files/figure-gfm/views-on-ads-1.png)<!-- -->

+From this figure, we see that most ads get less than 500,000 views, while outlier ads get up to 2,000,000 views.
+There is no clear relationship between year and number of views, but we are hoping to show that ad category and brand affect the number of views across Superbowl years.

 Next, we can visualize the trend in the number of likes on these ads.
 The figure below shows the number of likes on ads in the last 21
 Superbowls: